 Always send your Booking Form early to ensure a place in Short Courses, as the Winter School courses are often oversubscribed.
 This is because Winter School is open to the broad health and welfare community.
 Advance information is always sent to registered students but places are allocated on a first-come first-served basis.
 You may wish to share the Winter School programme with work colleagues who are not registered for the programme, as they are welcome to attend Short Courses.
 They will however have to pay the prescribed fees.

 We urge you to let us know in advance should you decide to cancel your attendance.
 When students cancel at the last minute or simply do not arrive, they deny others the opportunity to attend.
 Please be considerate to fellow students and SOPH colleagues, as venues and refreshments are also planned around your attendance.

 Study Permits, Medical Insurance and Summer/Winter School

 No study permits are required to attend Summer or Winter School.
 You will need a Holiday Visa.

 You are advised that the SOPH and UWC will take no responsibility for medical expenses incurred by those attending courses on our campus.
 Citizens of other countries attending Summer and Winter School courses are required to have Medical Insurance, and to send evidence in advance in order to be able to attend Summer or Winter Schools; similarly, South African students will be required to take care of their own medical expenses.

-Those who attend Summer School in February usually pay their Programme fees at UWC, and collect their core modules on the USB flash drive.
-This saves the cost of couriering the USB flash drive.
-The disadvantage is that registration still takes a few days and, until you are registered, you are denied access to certain UWC facilities, e.g. the library.
-For those who do not attend, study materials will be posted or couriered.
+Those who attend Summer School in February usually pay their Programme fees at UWC.
+The disadvantage is that registration still takes a few days and, until you are registered, you are denied access to certain UWC facilities, e.g. online materials, the library.